michellel7435/sep11-freedom-project/blog/entry02.md

 This would take the circle a little longer to start and have a delay.

 ## Engineering Design Process (EDP)
 I am currently on the EDP step 3-4 where the process is brainstorming and planning.
 In this process I was brainstorming the ideas of how I can use my tool on how I want to use it.
-I was also planning on what specific animation I would like to use or see a fit for it which i've been tinkering with multiple animation to find the right one.
+I was also planning on what specific animation I would like to use or see a fit for it which i've been tinkering with multiple animations to find the right one.

 ## Skills: